 |Minimum Contract||One Year||One Year|

-Non-degree holders need at least a year of University or “advanced” education in some form.
+Non-degree holders need at least two years of University or “advanced” education in some form.
 This is perfect for a Gap Year experience or a college year abroad if you are a college student.
 College students are welcome to apply if you want a year off and want to get paid.